Vinnie Pasquantino Player Props: Royals vs. White Sox

-The Kansas City Royals, including Vinnie Pasquantino (.438 on-base percentage in past 10 games, 54 points above season-long percentage), take on starter Lance Lynn and the Chicago White Sox at Kauffman Stadium, Wednesday at 7:40 PM ET.
+The Kansas City Royals, including Vinnie Pasquantino (.390 batting average in his past 10 games), battle starting pitcher Mike Clevinger and the Chicago White Sox at Kauffman Stadium, Thursday at 2:10 PM ET.

-In his most recent game, he notched a home run while going 2-for-4 against the White Sox.
+He strung together three hits (going 3-for-5 with a double) in his most recent appearance against the White Sox.

 Vinnie Pasquantino Game Info & Props vs. the White Sox